TRASAL/frbpoppy/README.rst

 Who are the authors?
 ********************
 * **David Gardenier**
    During his PhD, David worked at the Netherlands Institute for Radio Astronomy (ASTRON) and the University of Amsterdam (UvA), with the APERTIF/ALERT team, to establish the properties of FRBs.
-He wrote  ``frbpoppy``.
+He wrote  frbpoppy.
 He works in industry now, drop him a line through `his webpage <https://davidgardenier.github.io/>`_ if you enjoy working with frbpoppy.

 * **Yuyang Wang**
-   Yuyang currently persues a PhD at the University of Amsterdam (UvA) and the Netherlands Institute for Radio Astronomy (ASTRON).
-His research focusses on FRB population studies and pulsar timing.
+   Yuyang currently pursues a PhD at the University of Amsterdam (UvA) and the Netherlands Institute for Radio Astronomy (ASTRON).
+His research focuses on FRB population studies and pulsar timing.
 Get in touch with him via `email <y.wang3@uva.nl>`_.

 * **Joeri van Leeuwen**
-   Joeri is a faculty member at the Netherlands Institute for Radio Astronomy (ASTRON) and conceived  ``frbpoppy``.  `Email him <leeuwen@astron.nl>`_ or talk to him at a conference.
+   Joeri is a faculty member at the Netherlands Institute for Radio Astronomy (ASTRON) and conceived frbpoppy.  `Email him <leeuwen@astron.nl>`_ or talk to him at a conference.